PrEP (Pre-Exposure Prophylaxis)

 -

 PrEP is not available over the counter and can only be prescribed by a doctor.
-PrEP is available on the NHS from sexual health clinics, or you can use our online service to get doctor approved and prescribed treatment, delivered directly to your door.
+PrEP is available on the NHS from sexual health clinics.
+Alternatively, you can get a prescription from one of our doctors and treatment delivered to your door with our online service.

 -